Best of Both Worlds: Multimodal Reasoning and Generation via Unified Discrete Flow Matching: Implementation Details

 We employ a three-stage training pipeline (Table~\ref{tab:implementation_details}) that progressively builds (i) visual instruction-following capability, (ii) high-fidelity visual generation, and (iii) joint multimodal understanding and alignment.
 Across all stages, we use AdamW optimization with mixed-precision training and gradient clipping to stabilize training at scale.

-\textbf{Stage 1: Text Alignment} We first perform supervised fine-tuning to teach the model to follow visual instructions and ground text responses in images.
+\textbf{Stage I: Text Alignment.} We first perform supervised fine-tuning to teach the model to follow visual instructions and ground text responses in images.
 To improve robustness to real-world inputs, we train with variable aspect ratios and variable image resolutions, enabling the model to generalize across diverse image formats.
 The learning-rate schedule uses a warmup phase followed by cosine annealing for stable convergence.
+Additionally, we set $\lambda_{\mathrm{KL}} = 1.8$.

-\textbf{Stage II: Visual Alignment} Next, we train the model for visual generation using a diffusion-based objective.
+\textbf{Stage II: Visual Alignment.} Next, we train the model for visual generation using a diffusion-based objective.
 We train at multiple resolutions (with variable aspect ratios) to encourage both global structure and fine detail, and use a linear learning-rate schedule with a longer warmup to support stable optimization under the generative objective.
-Regularization is applied via weight decay to improve generalization.
+Regularization is applied via weight decay to improve generalization in this stage.

-\textbf{Reference-Based Multimodal Preference Alignment} Finally, we jointly optimize understanding and alignment, combining multimodal comprehension with aligned outputs.
+\textbf{Stage III: Reference-Based Multimodal Preference Alignment.} Finally, we jointly optimize understanding and alignment, combining multimodal comprehension with aligned outputs.
 We expand the image-resolution range further and increase the maximum sequence length to support longer-context reasoning over visual content.
-This stage uses a cosine-annealed schedule with warmup and moderate regularization, aiming to consolidate gains from the first two stages while maintaining training stability at scale. \Figthroughputparams
+This stage uses a cosine-annealed schedule with warmup and moderate regularization, aiming to consolidate gains from the first two stages while maintaining training stability at scale.